 The firm has represented clients in multiple lawsuits related to administrative acts (annulment and restitution of rights), port concessions, mining rights, environmental licenses, public utilities, public procurement, financial regulation, telecommunications, and infrastructure.

-We have worked on “direct reparation” relief? cases arising from damages caused by public entities, and in tort law.
+We have worked on “direct reparation” cases arising from damages caused by public entities, and in tort law.

 Palacios Lleras has successfully undertaken judicial reviews challenging existing laws and other general rules creating taxes.